 The Bill Felix Memorial Foundation is a 501(c)(3) non-profit corporation committed to the advancement of academic achievement, integrity, and character for our youth in preparation for college.
 It is the wish of Bill's family that the foundation assist students in their educational pursuits, rise & soar to their full potential and inspire to live their lives as Bill aspired to do.

 Exhibit a positive attitude, strong character and commitment to making a difference through service to the community as well as demonstrate leadership characteristics and/or assumed leadership positions.
 Maintain a GPA of 3.0 or higher in addition to one (1) of the following:

-Be a graduating senior and a participant on the girls or boys basketball team at a Tucson area high school with the intent to enroll at Pima Community College or the University of Arizona.
+Be a graduating senior from any Tucson area high schools (including surrounding rural areas) with the intent to enroll at Pima Community College or the University of Arizona.
 (No specification of major) OR,

-Continue or enroll in the Building & Construction Technologies program at Pima Community College OR,
+Continue or enroll at Pima Community College OR,

-Continue or enroll in the Mechanical Engineering program at the University of Arizona
+Continue or enroll at the University of Arizona